firstname.lastname@example.org • Heller-Brown Building • 110159 • 781-736-7660

 - Espinosa, Cristina. "“The construction of social exclusion, diversity and identities”.."
 SEED (Students Exploring & Embracing Diversity) event organized by Brandeis Admissions Office.
 International Business School - Brandeis.
 November 7-9, 2014.

 - Espinosa, M. Cristina. ""Indigenous Peoples, the Amazon and Development in Brazil: Whose rights?
 Whose visions?”."
 Brazil’s Balancing Act: Reconciling the Demands of Economic Development, Environmental Protection and Indigenous Rights.
-IBS/ICEJPL-Ethics Center. (www.brandeis.edu/ethics/events/Brazil).
+Organized by IBS/ICEJPL-Ethics Center. (www.brandeis.edu/ethics/events/Brazil).
 USDAN International Lounge.
 March 5, 2013..

 - Espinosa, M. Cristina.
 "Gender Equity, Health and Cultural Tensions in the Amazon."
 Woodrow Wilson Center -.
 10-22-2012.